Are you an adviser? Go to Unbiased Pro

 However, this risk is significantly less than with other similar investments, since tax relief adds such a sizeable bonus.

-Also, you can move your pension into less risky investments as you approach retirement age to reduce the risk of last-minute losses.
+You can also move your pension into less risky investments as you approach retirement age to reduce the risk of last-minute losses.

-The main area of risk with pensions occurs if you choose a drawdown scheme.
+The main area of risk with pensions occurs if you decide to use drawdown to take money out.

-This keeps your pension investment in the stock market during your retirement.
-However, with the right advice you can mitigate the risk here too.
+However, with the right advice, you can mitigate the risk here too.

 Which option has most tax benefits?

-Once contributed, the investments in your pension are sheltered from income and capital gains tax, which can make a significant difference to the value of your pension pot over the years.
+Once contributed, the investments in your pension are sheltered from income and capital gains tax too, which can make a significant difference to the value of your pension pot over the years.

 The tax rules on property have been getting less generous.